 There’s just one problem.
 It doesn’t appear to work.

-1. The Largest Study Ever Said No
+1. the Largest Study Ever Said No

 In March 2026, researchers at the University of Sydney published a landmark paper in The Lancet Psychiatry.
 The largest systematic review of medicinal cannabis and mental health ever conducted.
 The team analysed 54 randomised controlled trials spanning 45 years of data and nearly 2,500 patients.